vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 </figure>

-# Bias-Variance Trade-off for L2 Norm
+# L2 Norm Rewritten as a Sum of a Bias and a Variance

 In case of L2 norm, the train loss can be rewritten as a sum of bias term and variance term.